 Customer community can be a lifesaver for a company with a large base of users.
 In terms of self-service, it can serve as a source of customer-based FAQs with elements of peer-to-peer collaboration, where customers answer questions of each other, share their experience, discuss tips, and use cases related to the products or services of the company.
 Such a sense of community can increase customer loyalty for your brand and be a great helper for your support agents by reducing the number of requests.

 Though you cannot rely only on peer-to-peer collaboration when organizing a customer community.
-When posting a question of feature request, customers are expecting to get necessary information, and an official reply from the company representatives should also be present.
-So, community forums work best when they are backed by the support teams.
+When posting a question of feature request, customers are expecting to get the necessary information, and an official reply from the company representatives should also be present.
+So, community forums work best when they are backed by support teams.

 By allowing your users to post questions in a public way you can eliminate the number of duplicate questions asked.
 Customers can search through previous interactions and the questions asked before to find the answers.
 That’s saving them time, and saving time for your support agents due to avoiding duplicate requests.